RivablueHost, Midday Jazz

 In recent years she has discovered her own jazz voice and appears regularly around Atlanta's jazz scene as a vocalist, working with such local artists as Danny and Terry Harper, Julie Dexter, Maria Howell, Joe Gransden, Russell Gunn, Philip Harper and others.

-Since 2006 WCLK listeners have heard the multi-talented Gwen Redding as Rivablue on Jazz 91.9 WCLK's Jazz At Sundown, playing her unique mix of the music she's loved throughout her life, Monday through Friday from 7pm until 10pm.
+Since 2006 WCLK listeners have heard the multi-talented Gwen Redding as Rivablue, first on Jazz At Sundown, and now on Midday Jazz playing her unique mix of the music she's loved throughout her life, Monday through Friday from 10am until 2pm.

 Los Angeles Trumpeter and Arranger Leslie Drayton keeps things moving with Changing Landscapes

 Join me Wednesday, September 17 at 1pm on Midday Jazz as I talk with Black Voters Matter @BlackVotersMtr Co-Founder and Good Troublemaker LaTosha Brown.…

 I recently spoke with Stan Bryant on Midday Jazz on Jazz 91.9 WCLK.
 Stan L. Bryant formed the Unity Jazz Foundation in 2014.
 It's a 501c3 nonprofit…